ChristofResults/Project-Assignment-Getting-and-Clleaning-data/README.md

 # Readme Getting & Cleaning Data project assignment

 The project assignment was to take data from Human Activity Recognition Using Smartphones Dataset, Version 1.0 and process this data for analysis purposes.
-The 2 resulting data are based on tidy principes.
+The 2 resulting data are based on tidy data principes.

+**Please note:** My interpretation was to create *narrow form data set* where each variable would be in 1 row and therefore many rows and few columns.
+From reading the discussions most choose for the *wide form* with many columns and less rows.

 See Codebook for more information

 The following steps to reproduce the results: